intmus/intas19-20/_04-introduction-to-seventh-chords/assignment-forum.md

 ### Reminder: Earmaster

 This week's EarMaster assignment is due Friday, September 14, 2018, at 5:00 p.m.
+Be sure to check that you are doing the right assignment!

 Any problems?
 Please consult your professor or TA.

 ### Reminder: Sight Singing Audit